RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 Without Auxtri

-Open statement PDF, identify format
+Open statement attachment, identify format

 Manually type each invoice number into ERP